jameshughes89/cs102/src/site/topics/objects-review/objects-review.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * The constructor is a special method that is called automatically when an object of the class is created
-* We'd typically setup stuff that needs to be setup for an instance of the class in the constructor
+* Typically, setup related things that needs to happen for the object will be put in the constructor

-**Python**
+* In Python, the ``Friend`` class' constructor and the creation and assigning of fields would look like the following

+    * Remember, in Python ``self`` is used to refer to an instance of the class

 .. code-block:: python
     :linenos:
-    :emphasize-lines: 5
+    :emphasize-lines: 4

     class Friend:

-        # Python --- Constructor and
-        # creating and setting fields
+        # Python --- Constructor and creating and setting fields
         def __init__(self, first_name, last_name, email):
-            self._first_name = first_name
+            self.first_name = first_name
-            self._last_name = last_name
+            self.last_name = last_name
-            self._email = email
+            self.email = email

-* Remember, in Python we use ``self`` to refer to an instance of the class
-* Putting the underscore in front of the field name is a convention to mean private

-**Java**
+In Java, the class' declaration of fields, constructor, and assigning values to the fields would look like the following

 .. code-block:: java
     :linenos:
-    :emphasize-lines: 4,5,6,10,11,12
+    :emphasize-lines: 8, 9, 10, 21, 22, 23

+    /***
+     * A plain old java class to keep track of friends.
+A Friend will know its first name, last name, and email address.
+     * This class provides getters/accessor methods for the attributes and can be checked for equality.
+     */
-    public class Friend {
+    public final class Friend {

         // Class Attribute Declaration
-        private String firstName;
+        private final String firstName;
-        private String lastName;
+        private final String lastName;
-        private String email;
+        private final String email;

-        // Constructor and assigning fields
+        /**
+         * Create an instance of a Friend.
+The constructor takes the first name, last name, and email address of the
+         * Friend to be created.
+         *
+         * @param firstName First name of the friend
+         * @param lastName  Last name of the friend
-        public Friend(String firstName, String lastName, String email) {
+         * @param email     Email address of the friend */ public Friend(String firstName, String lastName, String email) {
             this.firstName = firstName;
             this.lastName = lastName;